 - 1/4 cup rice vinegar

-- Combine all ingredients in glass dish and microwave until warm.
+- While the potstickers are cooking, combine the soy sauce, rice vinegar, sugar, sesame oil, garlic, ginger, and peppers in a glass dish and microwave until warm.
 Alternatively, heat over low heat in a small sauce pot.

 - Serve the potstickers with the dipping sauce.